-Company headsChief Executives and Managers, Entrepreneurs
+Chief Executives and Managers, Entrepreneurs

-In a world where compet ition is heighte ned, compet itivene ss determi nes the survival of a company.
+In a world where competition is heightened, competitiveness determines the survival of a company.
 The protection of know-how and information then becomes a vital issue for its sustainability.

-From company head to workmanemployee, from senior executive to foreman, everyone is affected by what is commonly called "business intelligence".
+From company head to employee, everyone is affected by what is commonly called "business intelligence".